wahaj788/java-raytracer/README.md

 ## Output

 The rendered image is saved as a **P3 PPM** file at the path specified by `OUTPUT`.
-You can convert it to PNG or other formats using tools like [ImageMagick](https://imagemagick.org/):
+You can convert it to PNG or other formats using online tools.